Interesting Stories of Bargaining in Asia

 Bargaining in Karachi

 Once in Karachi's market, a small boy with a mountain of t-shirts staggered up, begging us to buy.

-The lad picked up from beneath his tent of Ts and with a trembling voice said, But Sir, this t-shirt is only 50 rupees.
+The lad picked up from beneath his tent of Ts and, tremblingly, said, But Sir, this t-shirt is only 50 rupees.

 Bargaining for Pashmina Scarves in Nepal

 The seller responded to each of us.
 Realizing our error, we began negotiating with ourselves.
-The three of us arrived at a range of agreements that confused the seller; he forgot his real cost.
+The three of us arrived at a range of agreements that confused the seller; he needed to remember his actual cost.

 Seller Refused to Bargain

 The Art of Bargaining in Jordan

 Our friend asked that it be polished so that we could view its full loveliness before setting a fair price.
 We put forward our opening position, which the merchant countered, noting that it was worth much more now that the mirror was polished.
 After cups of tea, speculations on the meaning of life, and statements on humanity's future, we approached a compromise price.

 Our friend's neighbor had been off to another store and negotiating in Arabic with the gentleness of a camel bound warrior, including threats and implied curses on the seller's relatives.
 She, too, arrived at a price.
 Our price undercut hers by about half.
 The lesson learned: patience, show interest, develop a relationship if you can, and not only will you get a better deal, but you'll have a story to tell that's worth infinitely more than the wretched mirror.

 Bargaining in Asia Protocols

 Other than common courtesy, politeness, and an unhurried sense of consideration, it's difficult to generalize the skills required from one Asian market to another.

 Different Asian markets have other protocols.
 Thailand, for example, if you show irritation and raise your voice, sellers may not sell to you.
 They expect politeness and don't want trouble.
 If you are soft-spoken and deal with them gently, they often will give you a better price.

 In Vietnam, I noticed my local friend's first remark on some negative things about the goods.
 It seems to give them a better bargaining position.